Nieshiyi11/Javascript-Guide/README.md

 1.)
 Find：Finding elements

 2.)
-Modify：Modifying the CSS style of elements (NOTICE:Events'relevant knowledge is also included)
+Modify：Modifying the CSS style of elements (*NOTICE*:Events'relevant knowledge is also included)

 3.)
 Others：Other operations（creat/insert/remove elements）